janetiqal/Homework-03/README.md

 I had trouble figuring out how to add the results of the 4 functions together in the generate password function.
 Using the .push method and the spread operator was one solution for the issue I faced.

 ## Link to App
-Link is deployed on github pages,[here](https://janetiqal.github.io/Password-Generator/).
+Link is deployed on github pages, [here](https://janetiqal.github.io/Password-Generator/).

 ## Screenshots of Working Application
 <img width="1428" alt="Screen Shot 2021-06-22 at 5 46 57 PM-1" src="https://user-images.githubusercontent.com/84414488/123009667-c50b6680-d382-11eb-9263-09e72e46444a.png">